ExtensionOp Contract

 Deferred zero-tangent policy

 Extensions MUST NOT materialise zero cotangents for symbolic-shape inputs at linearize time.
 A tangent slot that is inactive MUST be represented as None in both tangent_in and the returned tangent-output vector.
-Zero synthesis happens at the evaluation boundary in TracedTensor::eval_with_inputs, not inside the extension’s AD rules.
+Zero synthesis happens at the GraphExecutor::run_with_inputs boundary, not inside the extension’s AD rules.

 Failure signature

-• Dispatcher reaching a StdTensorOp::Extension variant for an family_id with no registered ExtensionAdRule returns ADRuleError::Unsupported with the family ID and rule kind.
+• Dispatcher reaching a StdTensorOp::Extension variant for an family_id with no ExtensionAdRule in the active rule set returns ADRuleError::Unsupported with the family ID and rule kind.

 11. Serialization compatibility